Visyond/website-hugo/site/content/landings/governance.md

 featureTitle: Improved Spreadsheet Management and Governance
 feature:
   - content: >-
-      Full control over data - Finally, single version of the truth!
+      Finally, single version of the truth!
 Every change, input and scenario is securely stored in your spreadsheet.
     ico: /img/feature-icons-v1_05.png
+    title: Full control over data
   - content: >-
-      Simple version control and seamless collaboration - Multiple people can work together from anywhere on any device, without the risk of breaking or overwriting each other’s data or formulas.
+      Multiple people can work together from anywhere on any device, without the risk of breaking or overwriting each other’s data or formulas.
     ico: /img/feature-icons-v1_10.png
+    title: Simple version control and seamless collaboration
   - content: >-
-      Full transparency and accountability - Track who did what, enjoy complete accountability with a self-documenting audit trail and compare versions on the fly.
+      Track who did what, enjoy complete accountability with a self-documenting audit trail and compare versions on the fly.
     ico: /img/feature-icons-v1_14.png
+    title: Full transparency and accountability
   - content: >-
-      Secure and granular access management - Gain full control over who can access or edit the data - have multiple people work simultaneously with different views of the same spreadsheet, with access strictly controlled to safeguard sensitive data.
+      Gain full control over who can access or edit the data - have multiple people work simultaneously with different views of the same spreadsheet, with access strictly controlled to safeguard sensitive data.
     ico: /img/feature-icons-v1_18.png
+    title: Secure and granular access management
   - content: >-
-      Compatibility - Visyond is fully compatible with legacy tools such as Excel.
+      Visyond is fully compatible with legacy tools such as Excel.
 Import, export, or link to your spreadsheets or other data sources through our API.
     ico: /img/feature-icons-v1_22.png
+    title: Compatibility
   - content: >-
-      Low switching costs & minimum learning curve  - Visyond is easy to use and learn.
+      Visyond is easy to use and learn.
 If you are familiar with Excel then you should feel yourself right at home!
 Learning how to use Visyond will not take a lot of time for your team.
     ico: /img/feature-icons-v1_27.png
+    title: 'Low switching costs & minimum learning curve  '
 howToPhoto: /img/client_3a.jpg
 howToAsked: >-
   When I use Visyond I see my accuracy and ability to answer questions about my